 Federal Single Audits shall be conducted in accordance with federal and state laws and requirements.
 These reports shall be distributed to the appropriate federal and state agencies by the institutions.
-In addition, these reports shall be distributed to the Finance Committee, the Board's executive director, the presidents\agency heads, and the chief financial officers of the institutions.
+In addition, these reports shall be distributed to the Finance Committee, the Board's executive director, the presidents\agency headschief executive officers, and the chief financial officers of the institutions.